benchislett/Skunkworks/C/Triangle-Image-Evolution/README.md

 ### Dependencies

-The only nonstandard dependency is the [cairo graphics library](https://cairographics.org/), and is should be able to be found with `-lcairo`
+The only nonstandard dependency is the [cairo graphics library](https://cairographics.org/)

 ### Makefile